CoderDojoSV/beginner-python/Day-7/README.md

 ###Part 1 - The Snake

 What variables do we need to create for the snake?
 How can the computer remember it's size, position, and color?
 What would be good variable names for these?
+(Hint: this will go in SECTION 1 of the code.)

 How can you draw the snake on the screen?
 Look back at your previous projects for an example of how to draw a circle.
+(Hint: this will go in SECTION 5 of the code.)

 ###Part 2 - Snake Movement

 The snake is like an animation that either moves up, down, left, or right.
 How can the computer remember which way the snake is moving and it's speed?
+(Hint: this will go in SECTION 1 of the code.)
 How can you set the direction variable when the arrow keys are hit?
+(Hint: this will go in SECTION 3 of the code.)

 How can you change the snake's position variables based on your direction variable?

-Hint: you will probably need 4 ifs like this:
+(Hint: this will go in SECTION 4 of the code.)
+You will probably need 4 ifs like this:
 	if direction == "right":
         	snake_x = snake_x + speed

+You can also delete SECTION 2 from your code - there are not any mouse controls in this game.

 ###Part 3 - The Target

 What variables do we need to create for the target?
 How can the computer remember it's size, position, and color?
 What would be good variable names for these?
+(Hint: this will go in SECTION 1 of the code.)

 How can you draw it to the screen?
+(Hint: this will go in SECTION 5 of the code.)

 ###Part 4 - New Target Location

 Let's create a function for setting a new random target location.
 Creating a function for this will allow us to keep our game loop code nice and neat.

-Somewhere above the game loop put the following code:
+In SECTION 1 put the following code:

 	def new_target_location():
 	    global target_x, target_y